cloudnativelabs/kube-router/docs/large-networks03.md

 <font size="4">**4 YAML source files used in this document**</font>

 <br>
-For the YAML source files used in this document, please click on <a href="../daemonset/kube-router-daemonset-advertise-cluster-ip-range.yaml">this link</a> to view them.
+For the YAML source files used in this document, please <a href="../daemonset/kube-router-daemonset-advertise-cluster-ip-range.yaml">click on this link</a> to view them.
 <br>
 <br>